UPDATED: APRIL 19, 2023 | 2 MIN READ

 How Much Do Ancillary Products Cost?

-You’ll find many factors at play when determining the cost of ancillary health coverage.
+Many factors are at play when determining the cost of ancillary health coverage.
 Employer coverage depends on how many employees are within a group plan.
 If there are many employees, the group plan will be more prominent, and your premiums will be less.
 If you’re in a smaller company with fewer employees, your group will be smaller, and your premium costs may be more.

 The typical monthly premium for vision, hearing, or dental coverage ranges from around $15 to $50 per person.
-Other factors that may affect your out-of-pocket premium costs are your pre-existing health conditions, age, and habits (smoking, drinking, etc.).
+Other factors affecting your out-of-pocket premium costs are your pre-existing health conditions, age, and habits (smoking, drinking, etc.).

 Supplementary And Ancillary Health Insurance